alexisgimbae/alexisgimbae/README.md

-💻 **Preferencias Laborales**
+💻 **Work Preferences**
-- Trabajo remoto altamente preferido
+- Strongly prefer remote work
-- Presencial solo en Asunción y alrededores
+- On-site only in Asunción and surrounding areas
-- No considero otras ubicaciones - sin reubicación
+- Not considering other locations - no relocation
-- Pago de horas extras disponible
+- Overtime pay available
-- Valoración de períodos de descanso adecuados
+- Value adequate rest periods

-## 🎯 PUESTO IDEAL
+## 🎯 IDEAL POSITION

-**Tipo de Contrato:**
+**Contract Type:**
-- Posición permanente 🏢
+- Permanent position 🏢
-- Contrato solo para oportunidades excepcionales
+- Contract only for exceptional opportunities

-**Enfoque Técnico:**
+**Technical Focus:**
-Pruebas manuales y automatizadas 🔍 con experiencia en:
+Manual and automated testing 🔍 with experience in:
 - Java ☕
 - Python 🐍
 - JavaScript 🔗

-**⚠️ Importante:** Consultar requisitos salariales antes de continuar
+**⚠️ Important:** Inquire about salary requirements before proceeding

 ---

-## 👨‍💻 PERFIL PROFESIONAL
+## 👨‍💻 PROFESSIONAL PROFILE

-QA con más de 4 años de experiencia en empresas **Fintech y PYMEs**.
-Realizo pruebas centradas en el objeto de prueba colaborando con equipos multidisciplinarios mediante metodología **Agile SCRUM**, utilizando criterios de aceptación y conversaciones con stakeholders para diseñar casos de prueba adaptados al contexto del proyecto.
+QA with over 4 years of experience in **Fintech companies and SMEs**.
+I perform testing focused on the test object by collaborating with multidisciplinary teams using **Agile SCRUM** methodology, utilizing acceptance criteria and conversations with stakeholders to design test cases tailored to the project context.

-### 🔍 Experiencia en Pruebas
+### 🔍 Testing Experience

-**Tipos de Pruebas:**
+**Testing Types:**
-- ✅ Funcionales y no funcionales
+- ✅ Functional and non-functional
-- ✅ Regresión y UAT
+- ✅ Regression and UAT
 - ✅ End-to-End (E2E)
-- ✅ API y usabilidad
+- ✅ API and usability
-- ✅ Accesibilidad
+- ✅ Accessibility

-**Plataformas Probadas:**
+**Tested Platforms:**
-- 🌐 Aplicaciones web (React, AngularJS, HTML, CSS)
+- 🌐 Web applications (React, AngularJS, HTML, CSS)
-- 📱 Aplicaciones móviles (Android e iOS)
+- 📱 Mobile applications (Android and iOS)
-- 💳 Terminales POS (Feitian F20 y New POS 9220)
+- 💳 POS terminals (Feitian F20 and New POS 9220)

-### 🤖 Automatización
+### 🤖 Automation

 **Front End:**
 - Robot Framework